efritz/sse/README.md

 ## Example

-An SSE announce server implements `http.Handler` so it can be registered to an existing router in your application.
+An SSE announce server creates an `http.Handler` that can be registered to an existing router in your application.
 It takes a read-only channel of interface objects to send to all connected clients.
 Once a client connects they will begin receiving all events that occur *at that point* until they